jobao-tk/task-manager-vue3/api/README.md

-# Task Manager Front-end
+# Task Manager REST API
-A simple interface developed with Vue 3 and Vuetify
+A RESTful API example for simple task manager application with Node, Express, Sequelize and PostgreSQL support

+It is a just simple  RESTful API
 ## Installation & Run
 ```bash
 # Download this project